Want to create a good-looking document gallery in WordPress?

 When you finish uploading all the necessary file types, we move on to the next step of adding those files in a document gallery.

-Fortunately, there’s a plugin to help you do that.
-Document Gallery generates thumbnails for your document files and also provides multiple options to display them in a good-looking format.
+Fortunately, there’s a plugin to help you enhance the document gallery with thumbnails for each file type and also provides multiple options to display them in a good-looking showcase.

 Now think about which page/post editor you’re currently using because Gutenberg editor takes some different aspects from the classic editor.
 Following are the guidelines for these 2 different WordPress page/post editors.